-As many Northern Virginia residents know, TMJ disorder is more than just an annoying popping sound that your jaw makes.
+As many McLean, VA residents know, TMJ disorder is more than just an annoying popping sound that your jaw makes.
 Though some people find the problem is only temporary, others discover that their uncomfortable case of TMJ is so severe that medical intervention from Dr. Gocke is required.

 What is TMJ Disorder?